 The great conductor, composer, and pianist Leonard Bernstein spoke of how metaphor 'accomplishes the supremely difficult task of providing a name for everything'.
 Bernstein explained how music and the arts can be seen as powerful metaphorical languages that give voice to the 'psychic landscapes' of our experience, allowing us to communicate the ineffable aspects of the human condition that could otherwise not be shared.

-Just like the alchemical perfumers of the old world, who boiled down their carefully gathered botanicals in hopes of revealing their quinta essentia, the artist aims to capture the living energy of our experience; to distill it down into a potent artistic form, and through creative expression, reverberate its essence back out into the world.
+Just like the alchemical perfumers of the old world, who boiled down their carefully gathered botanicals in hopes of revealing their quinta essentia, the artist receives the living energies of our experience; distills them down into potent artistic forms, and through creative expression, reverberates their essence back out into the world.

-Throughout all times and cultures, passionate individuals have devoted themselves to this sacred task, placing the immense dedication, time, and sacrifice required into works of art that arouse feelings of depth, beauty, and meaning within all those who are drawn into their presence.
+Throughout all times and cultures, individuals have devoted themselves to this sacred task, placing immense dedication, time, and sacrifice into works of art that arouse feelings of depth, beauty, and meaning within all who are drawn into their presence.

 Like memories of those passed long ago, the creations of such individuals remain.
-Carrying on as streams into a river, flowing alongside all who've come before... they wait to be remembered, to be born anew, and reverberate within our souls once more.
+Carrying on as currents within an endless river, flowing alongside all who've come before... they wait to be remembered, to be born anew, and reverberate within our souls once more.